vblanco20-1/vulkan-guide/vkguide_new_source/chapter_5/gltf_nodes.md

 The rest is some destruction function, the Draw() function, and storing the VulkanEngine in the file so that clearAll can release resources properly.
 We could be using a singleton instead to avoid storing this pointer if we wanted.

-Lets begin writing the loader.
+Lets begin writing the new loader code in vk_loader.cpp .
 We will make it from scratch, and will leave all the materials as default for now.

 ```cpp
 std::optional<std::shared_ptr<LoadedGLTF>> loadGltf(VulkanEngine* engine,std::string_view filePath)